-- have typically learnt everything they know about the language and its culture through classroom teaching in an Australian school or similar environment, where English is the language of school instruction - have typically studied the language for 200-400 hours at the commencement of Year 11 - may have experienced some short stays or exchanges (less than two years in total) in a country where the language is a medium of communication - do not use the language for communication outside the language classroom - are not exposed to the language outside the language classroom.
+• have typically learnt everything they know about the language and its culture through classroom teaching in an Australian school or similar environment, where English is the language of school instruction

+• have typically studied the language for 200-400 hours at the commencement of Year 11

+• may have experienced some short stays or exchanges (less than two years in total) in a country where the language is a medium of communication

+• do not use the language for communication outside the language classroom

+• are not exposed to the language outside the language classroom.
 That is, students are not spoken to in the language by members of their immediate or extended family, or community members and friends.

+Students considering ATAR Chinese Background or First Language study while in Years 11 and 12 are advised to contact the Head of Languages, Mr Marcus Sharp, to discuss.